Adldap2/Adldap2/docs/configuration.md

 ### Administrator Username & Password (required)

 When connecting to your AD server, an administrator username and password is required to be able to query and run operations on your server(s).
-You can use any user account that has these permissions.
+You can use any account that has these permissions.

 ### Follow Referrals (optional)